mhoss147/Git-Basics/README.md

 # Git Introduction and Architecture
 # ------------------------------------------------------------------

+# By default, every get repositories begins with one branch in that branch is called MASTER

 Commit: Is siply a state.
 The git commit command is one of the core primary functions of Git.
 Prior use of the git add command is required to select the changes that will be staged for the next commit.
 Then git commit is used to create a snapshot of the staged changes along a timeline of a Git projects history.